piranha/adium-inline-images/README.md

 File `inline-images.js` contains a variable named `IMAGE_SERVICES`.
 This is a list of objects, each defining a service.
 Those objects have two properties:

-1. `test` - either a regular expression, matching given link, or a function, which can perform custom matching (should return boolean if this service supports this link).
+1. `test` (`Re | Str -> Whatever`) - either a regexp, matching given link, or a function, which can perform custom matching (should return truthy value if this service supports this link).

-2. `link` - is a function, which should return a source url of an image by given link.
+2. `link` (`[Str] -> Str`, optional) - a function, which takes a regexp matches from `test` (or its return value) and returns a link to image.

+3. `createNode` (`Str -> Fn -> Node`, optional) - a function which takes a link and a callback, and should call this callback with node to render.
+See sources for examples - Wikipedia, Twitter and Imgur's gifv in particular.

 Add new service, send a pull request, and let the glory of inline images spread all over the world!